COOK ISLANDS FACT FILE

 IN A TUITUI SHELL*

-Money, internet, cell (mobile) phones, taxes, flag, time zone, language, holidays, duty free, crime, driving, plug types, LGBT+ info and more
+Money, internet, cell (mobile) phones, taxes, flag, time zone, language, holidays, duty free, smoking and vaping, crime, driving, plug types, LGBT+ info and more

 LOCATION